voxeet/voxeet-sdk-ios/README.md

 ### `flipCamera`
-Changes the device camera (front or back).
+Change the device camera (front or back).

 #### Example
 ```swift